moditect/deptective/README.md

 _Note:_ access to the package `java.lang` is always allowed.

-Place the configuration file in the root of your source directory (e.g. _src/main/java_ for Maven projects).
+Place the configuration file in the root of your source directory (e.g. _src/main/java_ for Maven projects) or on the classpath at _META-INF/deptective.json_ (e.g. _META-INF/src/main/resources/deptective.json_ for Maven projects).
 Alternatively you can specify the location of the config file using the `-Adeptective.configfile` option (see below).

 Add _deptective-javac-plugin-1.0-SNAPSHOT.jar_ to your project's annotation processor path